StrongResearch/chess-hackathon-2/README.md

 Note we are launching with `compute_mode = "cycle"` for a 90 second cycle to validate that our model will train.
 Later when we want to let our model train for an extended period, we will change this to `compute_mode = "interruptible"` or `compute_mode = "burst"`.

+We have set a limit of **48 gpus** per experiment.
+This will allow us to hold a number of GPUs in our cluster in reserve in case of hardware failure.
+This limit will also apply to **burst** experiments.

 ### Step 5.
 Launch training

 Launch your GPT model to train.